MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/configure-email-forwarding.md

 - Email forwarding requires that the  *from*  account has a license.
 If you're setting up email forwarding because the user has left your organization, another option is to [convert their mailbox to a shared mailbox](convert-user-mailbox-to-shared-mailbox.md).
 This way several people can access it.
 However, a shared mailbox cannot exceed 50GB.

-You must have [admin permissions](../add-users/about-admin-roles.md) in Office 365 to do these steps.
+You must be an Exchange administrator or Global administrator in Office 365 to do these steps.
+For more information check [admin permissions](../add-users/about-admin-roles.md)

 ::: moniker range="o365-worldwide"